 If you’ve ever been curious about the effectiveness of stun guns, you’re not alone.
-But you might also be surprised to know how many of your friends are carrying this non-lethal self-defense tool.
+But you might also be surprised to know how many of your friends carry this non-lethal self-defense tool.
 They are easy to get, affordable, and currently legal to own just about everywhere in the U.S.

 As of January 2019, stun guns are illegal in only three states and restricted in five others (meaning you need a license in those states).
-In any of the unrestricted states, you can go to just about any gun show and find a vendor selling stun guns, pepper sprays, personal alarms, and self-defense items.
+In any unrestricted state, you can go to just about any gun show and find a vendor selling stun guns, pepper sprays, personal alarms, and self-defense items.

 If you do a Google search, you’ll get dozens of seller links in the blink of an eye.
 More gun shops are beginning to stock them as well.
 But there’s nothing quite like getting your hands on one in person and hearing that jolting SNAP of the arc when you squeeze the trigger.

-In this article, you’ll learn everything you need to know about the different types, legality, features, and best of all—how to use them.
+In this article, you’ll learn everything you need to know about the different types, legality, features, and how to use them.

 Stun Gun vs. Taser

-Both fall into the category of electroshock devices, but the Taser was first developed by a NASA scientist in 1969.
-It originally used gun powder to fire the electrodes.
+Both fall into the category of electroshock devices, but a NASA scientist first developed the Taser in 1969.
+It originally used gunpowder to fire the electrodes.

 The main difference between the two is distance.
-The Taser device fires the electrodes but they remain attached by wires attached to the battery.
+The Taser device fires the electrodes, but they remain attached by wires attached to the battery.
 The Taser device doesn’t require the weapon to make direct contact with the target.
-Police-grade Tasers can fire up to 30 feet away, where civilian models are typically good only up to 15 feet.
+Police-grade Tasers can fire up to 30 feet away, whereas civilian models are typically good only up to 15 feet.

 The other big difference is pulsation.
 The stun gun has a trigger or switch that must be continuously pressed.
 The Taser device has a pulsating effect where it delivers the shock repeatedly and repeats the cycle for up to 30 seconds.